Collection date: Jan 1909

 The conclusion is that Sharp actually missed out on a lively morris tradition that did have good roots in history (much like Headington, which he did espouse).
 Fortunately Lionel Bacon’s ‘Handbook of Morris Dancing’ (Morris Ring 1974 pp207-224) manages to stream the ‘old’ and the ‘new’ Ilmington material, adding subsequent researches so as to produce a coherent whole.

 Sam Bennett continued to teach the Ilmington dances in his native village and despite some lapses and interruptions in the 20th century, the current Ilmington morris side has a good repertoire of tunes and dances to perform.
-Sam Bennett died on 13/2/1951, aged 85.
+Sam Bennett died on 13/2/1951, aged 85, leaving £4,188 in his will.

 Thanks are due to researchers -